gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-02/index.md

 * `ecs-cluster`

-* Fix bug in `roll-out-ecs-cluster-update.py` where it wouldn't do the proper rollout for clusters bigger than 10 instances.
+* Fix bug in `roll-out-ecs-cluster-update.py` where it wouldn&apos;t do the proper rollout for clusters bigger than 10 instances.

 * #118